jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 A good résumé provides just enough information for a recruiter to want to have conversation with you.
 It's sort of like a profile on a dating app.
 You want to be interesting enough for someone to contact you.

+_Dating_ will be a metaphor for your internship search throughout this blog entry.

 A résumé generally contains your:
 * Name